Skip to content ↓

 See current list of “high-risk” destinations.

 Students on MIT-related travel are not permitted to travel through high-risk locations (e.g., a connecting flight or layover) or take “side trips” to high-risk locations.
-In certain exceptional circumstances, a student may apply for a waiver that, if granted, would permit MIT-related travel to a high-risk destination under certain conditions.

 High-risk waiver application